 Early Origins of the MacIlchattan family

 The surname MacIlchattan was first found in the area of Argyllshire on the Isle of Bute, and literally translated means the "servant of St. Catan," the patron saint of Bute, Skye, Colonsay, Gigha.
 St. Catan was said to have lived at the Abbey of Inchaffray on the isle of Skye.

 Early History of the MacIlchattan family

 This web page shows only a small excerpt of our MacIlchattan research.
-Another 121 words (9 lines of text) covering the years 1424, 1465, 1672, 1670 and 1685 are included under the topic Early MacIlchattan History in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) covering the years 1424, 1465, 1670, 1672 and 1685 are included under the topic Early MacIlchattan History in all our PDF Extended History products and printed products wherever possible.